Barnboken: Journal of Children's Literature Research publishes articles and reviews by researchers and doctoral students.

 Format Use 12-point Times New Roman and double-spacing throughout your manuscript.

-MLA format All articles should follow the MLA guidelines (8th ed.) for in-text citations and Works Cited.
-For information on MLA style, see The Purdue OWL.
+MLA format All articles should follow the MLA guidelines (9th ed.) for in-text citations and Works Cited.
+For information on MLA style, please see style.mla.org.

 In-text citations For in-text citations, the author’s last name and page number should be provided within parentheses.
 Please provide full page numbers rather than using ibid/ff or similar.
 If more than one work by the same author is cited, please add the title of the work in question, e.g. (Anderson, Children’s Literature 10).
-For more information on in-text citations, please see The Purdue OWL.
+For more information on in-text citations, please see style.mla.org.

 Quotation marks Double quotation marks should be used throughout, and single quotation marks should only be used for quotes within quotes.